 A blood sample for a ferritin test is usually collected from a vein in the forearm.
-During a blood draw, the phlebotomist may place a band around your arm to create pressure and increase blood flow in the vein.
+During a blood draw, the health care professional may place a band around your arm to create pressure and increase blood flow in the vein.
 Your arm will be cleaned with an antiseptic wipe before a needle is inserted into the arm.
 Drawing blood may take several minutes and you may feel a pinch when the needle goes in or out.

 After the test

 After your blood draw is finished, a cotton swab or bandage will be applied to stop any continued bleeding.
-Serious effects are uncommon, but there may be tenderness in your arm.
+Serious side effects are uncommon, but there may be tenderness in your arm.
 Some bruising around the puncture site is also possible.

 You can return to driving and other normal activities once the test is complete.
 If you are required to fast, you may want to bring something to eat after the test is finished.

 Receiving test results